eliotcowley/docfx-test-personal/index.md

     git push
     ```

-5. A push to `master` will kick off CI/CD, and your documentation will build and deploy to GitHub Pages automatically.
+5. A push to `master` will kick off CI/CD, and your documentation will build and deploy to GitHub Pages automatically from the `gh-pages` branch, which copies content from the `master` branch.
 This shouldn't take more than a few minutes.
 You can view progress on the [GitHub repo](https://github.com/eliotcowley/docfx-test-personal/actions).

 6. Once the changes are deployed, you can view them on the [GitHub Pages website](https://eliotcowley.github.io/docfx-test-personal/).